 For each filter that passed the certification check, we looked at real-world performance data, replacement cartridge costs over 12 months, installation requirements, and user feedback from Consumer Reports, Wirecutter, and Reddit’s r/watertreatment community.

-The only shower filter with NSF 177 certification plus independently verified PFAS and particulate reduction.
+Certified by NSF International to NSF/ANSI 177, plus independently verified PFAS and particulate reduction.

 SpecDetail